 - Reamping or rerecording instruments or vocals

-Those tasks are considered editing or recording, which are time consuming and critical processes, but need to be done prior to mixing.
-I charge a separate per hour rate for audio recording and editing.
+Those tasks are considered editing or recording, which are time consuming, critical processes that need to be done prior to mixing.
+We charge a separate rate for audio recording and editing.
 If you would like to save yourself some money, make sure your tracks are edited and ready to go before you send them our way.
 If you need editing and recording services, let us know and we can help you.

-Every mix I do includes up to two revisions based on your feedback.
-It has been my experience that a three mix approach (my initial mix, plus up to two more revised mixes) is the most effective way to get your critical input into the process of mixing your song.
+Every mix we do includes up to two revisions based on your feedback.
+It has been our experience that a three mix approach (the initial mix, plus up to two revisions) is the most effective way to get your critical input into the process of mixing your song.
 This works quickly and efficiently, gives you time to review and respond, and in the end provides you with a great mix.

-For audio mixing, I work on a per song flat rate model.
-With a flat rate, you know exactly how much it will cost to complete your mixes before we even agree to work together .
+For audio mixing, we work on a per song flat rate model.
+With a flat rate, you know exactly how much it will cost to complete your mixes before we even agree to work together.

-- Full payment is due at the completion of the mix.
+- Full payment is due at the beginning of the mix session

 - Personal checks are accepted for deposits only.
 Checks should be made out to “John Eye”